llmodbsod/Arduino-FSR402-MP3-TF-16p/README.md

 Make sure to install the DFRobotDFPlayerMini library and to include the mp3tf16p.h in the folder. mp3tf16p.h provided by https://dev.azure.com/overlording/The%20Last%20Outpost%20Workshop/_git/MP3-TF-16P -> Make sure to watch his content if you have some common errors.

+ ## Micro-Python

+ This version is unstable and need verification, feel free to test it.